When it's not just the thought that counts

 The “application form” is not a competitive process though.
 Since there is no submission deadline, we don’t compare travellers against each other.
 The purpose of the form is to get to know each traveller a little bit and to understand their motivations and expectations.
 We therefore ask what their professional or study background is, what they are good at, why they want to join a conservation project, what they expect from their placement, and which project they hope to join.

-An ACE conservation placement is neither an overland adventure, nor a private safari.
-It is an opportunity to join the efforts of real conservation projects, where the conservation work is the first priority.
+An ACE conservation placement is neither an overland adventure nor a private safari.
+It is an opportunity to join the efforts of real conservation projects, where conservation work is the priority.

 Case Studies: A couple of examples of “good projects”

-Taking all these criteria into consideration, here are a couple of examples of two very different projects that we are really proud to work with and that tick all of those boxes.
+Considering all these criteria, here are a couple of examples of two very different projects that we are proud to work with and that tick all of those boxes.

 Care for Wild Africa Rhino Sanctuary

 Care for Wild Africa Rhino Sanctuary is a non-profit organisation near Nelspruit, South Africa.
 The centre’s success is largely due to the combination of professional expertise, personal passion and exemplary responsiveness – and drawing on the support of conservation travellers in the most effective way.
-The centre was established 4 years ago by experienced wildlife rehabilitator Petronel Niewoudt, with provision of an interest free loan from African Conservation Experience to help build necessary facilities.
-It was established as a rehabilitation centre, and over the next few years the team successfully rehabilitated and released several serval and caracal cats, numerous birds of prey and antelopes, ostriches, approximately a dozen hushbabies and over 20 mongoose.
+The centre was established 4 years ago by experienced wildlife rehabilitator Petronel Niewoudt, with the provision of an interest-free loan from African Conservation Experience to help build necessary facilities.
+It was established as a rehabilitation centre, and over the next few years the team successfully rehabilitated and released several serval and caracal cats, numerous birds of prey and antelopes, ostriches, approximately a dozen bushbabies and over 20 mongooses.
 ACE provide ongoing support through the Khulula Care for Wild conservation travel project.

-What the Khulula Care for Wild participants say about the project
+What the Care for Wild participants say about the project

 What the project says about ACE and the role of conservation travellers